 This motherboard is great for overclockers.
 It supports 128GB of RAM that you can overclock up to 5100MHz and the VRM can handle the 5950X without any issues.
 Furthermore, the board is PCIe 4.0 compliant, which includes the M.2 slots, and it comes with plenty of USB 3.2 ports.
 As a bonus, you also get an integrated Wi-Fi module.

-All in all, if you don’t want to splurge on a top-of-the-line motherboard to enjoy your 5950X, the TUF Gaming X570-Plus is enough.
-It has all the essential features and it can handle overclocking extremely well.
+All in all, if you don’t want to spend too much money, the TUF Gaming X570-Plus is the best budget motherboard for the Ryzen 9 5950X.
+It has all the essential features and it can also handle overclocking well.

 ASUS ROG Strix X570-E Gaming